 The safest of these poses is Reclining Hand-To-Big Toe pose, which I recommend you practice with a strap if you have tight hamstrings.
 In Standing Forward Bend and Triangle, blocks will allow you to straighten your legs if you can’t reach the mat.
-And in Downward Dog, you can bend your knees as much as you need to or come up to your tiptoes if you’re working towards keeping your legs straight.
-(I have not included seated Forward Bends as they can put significant pressure on the lower back if you have tight hips.)
+And in Downward Dog, you can bend your knees as much as you need to or come up onto your tiptoes if you’re working towards straightening your legs.
+(I have not included seated forward bends as they can put significant pressure on the lower back if you have tight hips.)

 5 HAMSTRING STRETCH CUES